DUMB ADULT STUNTS

-The Foundation defended under the Connecticut Recreational Use Act, asking that the case be dismissed because no fee for use of the Foundation property, and Alexson was on the land for a recreational purpose.
-Alexson’s crafty mouthpiece argued that the Foundation didn’t qualify, because it charged a fee to enter the museum.
-But the Court ruled that it didn’t charge Alexson to ride his bike around the grounds, and that was good enough.
+The Foundation defended under the Connecticut Recreational Use Act, asking that the case be dismissed because no fee was charged for use of the Foundation property, and Tom was on the land for a recreational purpose.
+Tom’s crafty mouthpiece argued that the Foundation didn’t qualify, because it charged a fee to enter the museum.
+But the Court ruled that the Foundation didn’t charge Tom to ride his bike around the grounds, and that was good enough.
 After all, he didn’t fall in the museum attic.

 A-ha, the lawyer cried, riding a bike isn’t listed as a specific recreational activity in the statute.
 Horse hockey, the Court said.
 The statute clearly doesn’t limit recreational activities to the one listed.
 Lance Armstrong, after all, thinks bike riding is very recreational (and for years thought that taking banned drugs was not doping).

-Yeah, argued Alexson, but the Foundation’s failure to warn me of the danger was willful or malicious.
-Maybe so, the Court said, but Alexson needs to do more than just give the Court his rather slanted opinion that it’s so.
+Yeah, argued Tom’s lawyer, but the Foundation’s failure to warn Tom of the danger was willful or malicious.
+Prove it, the Court said, using something more that Tom’s rather slanted opinion that it was so.

 The case was tossed, as it should have been.
 Dumb adult stunts, indeed.